-Sarcomas are rare tumors that require a multidisciplinary treatment including orthopedic surgeons, oncologists, pathologists, radiologists, radiotherapists and basic researchers
+Sarcomas are rare neoplasms requiring multidisciplinary treatment, including orthopedists, surgeons, oncologists, pathologists, radiologists, radiotherapists, and basic researchers.

-Since July 2007, ISG is associate member with Alliance Against Cancer (ACC) and collaborates in the Special Oncology Program 2006 through the creation of the National Network for the research and treatment of the musculoskeletal sarcomas.
+Since July 2007, ISG has been a member of the Alliance Against Cancer.
+It has collaborated in projects such as the Extraordinary Oncology Programme 2006 by creating the National Network for the treatment and research of musculoskeletal sarcomas.

-The Italian Sarcoma Group is also engaged in advocacy activities, providing support and coordination to patient organizations operating in sarcomas, thus establishing an important network of patients, with the aim to contribute to a better treatment and quality of life of patients affected by sarcomas.
+Italian Sarcoma Group is also engaged in advocacy activities, providing support and coordination to patient associations operating in sarcomas, thus establishing an essential network with patients, with the ultimate aim of improving the treatment and quality of life of patients with sarcomas.